Amplifi-Beats/ArchoMusic/README.md

 [![build](https://github.com/gianxddddd/ArchoMusic/actions/workflows/gradle.yml/badge.svg)](https://github.com/gianxddddd/ArchoMusic/actions/workflows/gradle.yml)

-[ANNOUNCEMENT: Archo Music has been announced for rewriting the whole application using Kotlin!]
+[master-java: This is the old Archo Music written on Java, you may migrate to the new Archo Music with Kotlin codebase.]

 ## Archo Music
-Archo Music is an open-sourced Android music player application written in Java, Created and developed by GianXD.
+Archo Music is an open-sourced Android music player application, Made by GianXD.

 ## Libraries used